hecki97/streamer-pronouns/README.md

 ### Chrome or Chromium-based Browsers

+1. Unpack the latest release after downloading it
-1. Open `chrome://extensions` in your browser
+2. Open `chrome://extensions` in your browser
-2. Enable `Developer Mode` in the upper right hand corner if it's not already on
+3. Enable `Developer Mode` in the upper right hand corner if it's not already on
-3. Click on `Load Unpacked` at the top left hand side of the screen and select the downloaded zip file
+4. Click on `Load Unpacked` at the top left hand side of the screen and select the unpacked directory
-4. The extension should show up like this:
+5. The extension should show up like this:

 ![Screen capture showing the loaded unpacked extension in the Chrome extension screen](doc/unpacked-extension-chrome.png)

-5. Visit the twitch profile of someone who uses Alejo Pereyra's [pronoun service](https://pronouns.alejo.io/)
+6. Visit the twitch profile of someone who uses Alejo Pereyra's [pronoun service](https://pronouns.alejo.io/)

 ### Firefox